-The Price Decision lays down regulated prices for border points of the transmission system for the calendar year of 2020 and will be effective as of 1 January 2020.
+The Price Decision lays down fixed regulated prices for border points of the transmission system for the calendar year of 2021 and will be effective as of 1 January 2021.

 - Price Decision No. 8/2020 dated 27 November 2020

-The Price Decision lays down the variable price component for border points, regulated prices for gas transmission for gas storages, distributors and customers directly connected to the transmission system for the calendar year of 2019.
+The Price Decision lays down the variable price component for border points, regulated prices for virtual gas storage points, distributors and customers directly connected to the transmission system for the calendar year of 2021.